-After you have applied for disability benefits and the Department of Veterans Affairs (VA) has determined that your disability is service-connected, the next step is for the VA to assign a rating to your disability.
-The rating reflects the severity of your disability and is intended to reflect how much the impairment impacts your ability to work.
-Your rating is used to set the amount of your disability compensation, so that you are compensated for your loss in earning capacity as a result of your service to the country.
+The VA disability rating reflects the severity of your disability and is intended to reflect how much the impairment impacts your ability to work.
+Your VA rating is also used to set the amount of your disability compensation, so that you're compensated for your loss in earning capacity as a result of your service to the country.

 The VA Schedule of Rating Disabilities breaks down disabilities into different categories based on the part of the body impacted.
-Each category contains groups of medical issues.
-Each group of issues then contains a list of diagnoses, and each diagnosis has its own diagnostic code.
+Each category (for example, Digestive Systems) contains groups of medical issues.
+Each group of issues (such as ulcers) then contains a list of diagnoses, and each diagnosis (for instance, duodenal ulcer) has its own diagnostic code.
 Each diagnostic code specifies symptoms that are required for various ratings of disability.

 For example, under the Digestive System category, there are four groups:

-Each level of severity then lists the symptoms you must suffer to qualify for the associated rating.
+At each level of severity, the rating schedule then lists the symptoms you must suffer to qualify for the associated rating.
 For example, for a severe rating of 60% for an ulcer, you must have symptoms including periodic vomiting and only partial relief from ulcer therapy.

-To rate your disability, the VA will start at the body system category, locate your diagnosis, and then find the diagnostic code which best matches with your symptoms.
+To rate your disability, the VA will start at the body system category, locate your diagnosis, and then find the diagnostic code that best matches your symptoms.
 The VA is required to carefully review the medical evidence in your file when assigning a rating.